root-project/web/manual/first_steps_with_root/index.md

 ### Simple commands

-You can use ROOT to execute simple commands on the ROOT prompt.
+You can use ROOT to execute simple commands at the ROOT prompt.
 Every command typed at the ROOT prompt is stored in the `.root_hist` file in your home directory.

 _**Examples**_